SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 Well done!

-### 8. Add base internationalization texts
+### 9. Add base internationalization texts

 Just to round things off, add some i18n texts - they're referred to in various annotation sections, and it will make the app look a little more polished.

-:point_right: Create a directory called `i18n/` as a direct child of the `app/` directory, and create a file `i18n.properties` inside it, with the following content:
+:point_right: Create a directory called `i18n/` as a direct child of the `webapp/` directory, and create a file `i18n.properties` inside it, with the following content:
+@DJ this somehow isn't working (but it is loading the file.
+Do you have an idea)
 ```
 ID=ID
 Title=Title